keybittech/awayto-v2/app/landing/content/docs/guides/socket_basics.md

 There is a lot we can accomplish with the `useWebSocketSubscribe` and it can be configured for any pub/sub related context.
 For a look at more advanced uses of the socket, review the [Call provider]({{< param "repoURL" >}}/blob/main/app/website/src/modules/web_socket/WSCallProvider.tsx), [Text provider]({{< param "repoURL" >}}/blob/main/app/website/src/modules/web_socket/WSTextProvider.tsx) and [Whiteboard component]({{< param "repoURL" >}}/blob/main/app/website/src/modules/exchange/Whiteboard.tsx) to see how multiple actions can be utilized more fully, how to handle subscribers, and more.

-#### Socket Authorization and Allowances
+#### Less Basic: Socket Authorization and Allowances

 The WebSocket protocol does not define any methods for securing the upgrade request necessary to establish a connection between server and client.
 However, authenticated users will have an ongoing session in our Express API.
-Therefore we can use it to ensure only authorized users can access the socket.
+Therefore we can use it to ensure only authorized users can access the socket by using a ticketing system.
 Once the user is connected, the socket server can then handle its own requests in seeing which topics the user is allowed to connect to.

 In the API, we will find a dedicated set of [routes]({{< param "repoURL" >}}/blob/main/api/src/routes/sock.ts) for use with the socket server.
 The socket auth flow is as follows:
   - the browser makes a request to `/ticket`